stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### Writing justfiles

-- For your user recipes file, use the standard name _.user.justfile_.
 - Use 4 spaces for indentation.
 The built-in formatting command sets identation as 4 spaces.
 - Always put a comment in the line above each recipe.
 These comments appear next to the recipe in _just --list_.
 - Each _justfile_ should have the first recipe named _default_.
 When _just_ is invoked without a recipe name, it runs the first recipe in the _justfile_.